 Teddy’s mom – does anything more need to be said?

 Rich is Susan’s partner in life.
 He is also part of the lifeblood of Teddy’s business.
-Without Rich, Teddy’s would not be silkscreening his own designs.
+Without Rich, Teddy’s would not be silkscreening his own designs or have so many buttons.
 Rich is our personal geek – he also makes Teddy’s ideas into artistic images.

 Tarryn is Teddy’s cousin.
 She has helped at Teddy’s conference events.
 She shared her bedroom at our house with his business for several years.
 Tarryn and Teddy get along like most siblings do.